ehhong/identityexploration/_posts/projects/2019-02-09-michellegao.md

 <br>
 I guess I am trying to advocate for a world in which those things will matter less because I think they're kind of... not irrelevant, but just sort of unproductive at times.
 </p>

-<h3>Harvard intro:</h3>
-<p>Michelle Gao is a sophomore (’21) from New York City studying government and living in Adams House.
-On campus, she is a columns editor for the Harvard Crimson, and she works at the Harvard Law Review.</p>